yasir2000/openwrt-oldwiki-md/Faq.rst

 ifdown wan && ifup wan
 }}}

-This calles the QoS script via the new hotplug stuff.
+This calls the QoS script via the new hotplug stuff.

 == How do I route wireless instead of a bridging LAN and WIFI? ==